sushmithagk/healthcare_web_application/README.md

 ## Project Description:

 This is a Healthcare Management Web Application built using Django.

-It provides separate dashboards for patients and doctors, ensuring a personalized experience after login.
+ * Separate dashboards for Patients and Doctors for personalized experiences.

-🔹 Patients can sign up, log in, upload a profile picture, and view their dashboard with personal details.
+ * Patients: Sign up, log in, upload profile picture, and view personal dashboard.

-🔹 Doctors can log in and access their own dashboard with doctor-specific details.
+ * Doctors: Log in and access doctor-specific dashboard.

-🔹 Secure authentication is implemented using Django’s built-in user model (extended with custom fields).
+ * Authentication: Secure login using Django’s built-in user model (extended with custom fields).

-🔹 Profile pictures, addresses, and user roles (Doctor/Patient) are supported.
+ * Support for profile pictures, addresses, and user roles (Doctor/Patient).

-🔹 Frontend is styled with CSS for a clean, responsive interface.
+ * Clean, responsive interface styled with CSS.

+ ## Integrated Blog System

+ * Doctors can create and upload blog posts under categories such as Mental Health, Heart Disease, Covid19, Immunization.

+ * Blog post form includes: Title, Image, Category, Summary, Content.

+ * Doctors can mark posts as drafts; view all their uploaded posts.

+ * Patients can view all published posts, organized by category.

+ * Blog listings display: Title, Image, Summary (truncated to 15 words if longer).

 ## Tech Stack: